 NG posits an expanded community of stakeholders in which regulatory legitimacy is generated by including as many possible interested parties in the process of creating and implementing standards.
 But the FSB remains a closed membership organization that purports to make standards that apply to non-members as well as members.
-Some important emerging economies, including economies which are touted as possible relocation sites for global financial institutions seeking to avoid North Atlantic regulatory burdens, do not participate in the FSB process.
-This poses a serious challenge to the FSB's legitimacy.29 As Brummer puts it,
+Some important emerging economies, including economies that are touted as possible relocation sites for global financial institutions seeking to avoid North Atlantic regulatory burdens, do not participate in the FSB process.
+This poses a serious challenge to the FSB's legitimacy.
+As noted:

-When an organization like the Basel Committee excludes a government (or many governments), it risks being viewed as an undemocratic or unrepresentative regime imposing its will on nonparticipating (and often democratic) governments. ...
-The very credibility of its standards may consequently be undermined because of the regulatory environment in which it was created, whatever its technocratic merits (Brummer 2012).
+When an organization like the Basel Committee excludes a government (or many governments), it risks being viewed as an undemocratic or unrepresentative regime imposing its will on nonparticipating (and often democratic)

+48. Ford (2011, p.
+4).